sunng87/pgwire/README.md

 - Extended Query: A new sub-protocol for query which has ability to cache the query on server-side and reuse it with new parameters.
 The response part is identical to Simple Query.
+- Copy: the subprotocol to copy data from and to postgresql.
+- Replication
+- Logical Replication

 Also note that Postgres Wire Protocol has no semantics about SQL, so literally you can use any query language, data formats or even natural language to